Kotlin/KEEP/proposals/stdlib/exclusive-ranges.md

 I believe that having an end-exclusive `until` implemented for `Double` and `Float` makes sense.
 However,  `OpenRange`, `OpenStartRange`, and `OpenEndRange` will be needed to support the continuous nature of `Double` and `Float`.

+Here are some other comparable API's on other platforms:

+[Google Guava](https://github.com/google/guava/wiki/RangesExplained)- This is probably the best source for inspiration, and has several interesting ideas for further range functionalities down the road.

+[Python](https://www.pythoncentral.io/pythons-range-function-explained/) - Surprisingly, Python does not support float ranges but makes it easy to implement yourself via generators.

 ## Use cases